pdolezal/net.yetamine.lang/README.md

 * A mutable `Box` for objects, which is useful for accumulators and for "out" method parameters.
 * Companions for `Optional`: `Choice` and `Single`. `Traversing` is notable as well.
 * Containers for deferred and cached values: `DeferredValue` and `IndirectValue`.
-* Fluent collection interfaces and adapters to make some operations a bit easier.
 * Support for adapting arbitrary objects for use in try-with-resources.
 * On-demand allocated and freed resource-like objects.
 * `Cloneable` support: no more fiddling with reflection.